 Plotting in Python#

 Data visualization is an essential part of understanding and interpreting data, and Python has a large number of libraries available for use in visualizing different types of data.
-Below we provide a bried overview of some of the Python plotting landscape as well as an introduction to the terminology commonly used to refer to different parts of a plot created using Python.
+Below we provide a brief overview of some of the Python plotting landscape as well as an introduction to the terminology commonly used to refer to different parts of a plot created using Python.

 Python plotting libraries#